mtduan/pctsnet/README.md

 * Hardware Architecture: x86_64
 * Operating System: GNU/Linux or Windows or MacOS

-### Dependencies, MarsGT has the following dependencies:
+### Dependencies, PctsNet has the following dependencies:

 * anndata==0.8.0
 * dill==0.3.4